 How Much Does A Golf Cart Weigh? – A Comparison of The Top 40

 The golf cart’s weight is between 630 and 1600 lbs based on the available new models in the top three manufacturers, EZGO, Club Car, and Yamaha.
 These numbers vary due to passenger capacity, gas or electric, and aluminum or steel frames.

-Owning a lightweight SUV like my Honda HRV, I was concerned about the towing capacity I have versus the weight of the trailer plus the cart.
+Owning a lightweight SUV like my Honda HRV, I was concerned about the towing capacity I have versus the weight of the trailer plus the cart weight.
 Obviously, an electric cart is going to have two different weights: with batteries and without.
-The batteries are 63 to 72 lbs each and you can multiply that times how many your cart takes.
+The batteries are 63 to 72 lbs each, and you can multiply that times how many your cart takes.

 Below is a table listing the top three manufacturers’ published specifications.